Fiboquadratic Sequences and Extensions of the Cassini Identity Raised From the Study of Rithmomachia: Fiboquadratic sequences on rithmomachia

 \subsection{Rithmomachia pieces according to Boethius}

 Mathematically speaking, an interesting fact of this research, is that we find inside \emph{De Institutione Arithmetica} inequalities between integers numbers that RM creators used for the numerical distribution of the pieces.
 In the next definition we give such number classifications (For more details, we refer the reader to \cite{boecio}).
+Let $(F_{n})_{n\geq 0}$ the Fibonacci numbers, that is: $F_0=0$, $F_1=1$ and $F_n=F_{n-1}+F_{n-2}$ if $n\geq 2$.
+The extended Fibonacci numbers are $F_{-n}=(-1)^{n+1}F_n$ if $n\geq 1$.

 \begin{Def}[Nicomachus and Boethius] \rm A number $n$ (positive integer) is a \emph{multiple} of $m$, if $n=km$ for some $k\in\Natural$.
 A number $p$ (positive integer) is a \emph{superparticular} of $m$ if $p=m(1+\frac{1}{n})$, where $n$ is a proper divisor of $m$.
 We say that $p$ is a \emph{superpartient} of $m$ if $p=m(1+\frac{k}{n})$, where $n$ is a proper divisor of $m$ and $k=2,\cdots,n-1$.
 A number $p$ is \emph{multiple superparticular} of $m$ if $p=m(r+\frac{1}{n})$, where $n$ is a proper divisor of $m$ and $r > 1$ and it is \emph{multiple superpartient} if $p=m(r+\frac{k}{n})$ where $n$ is a proper divisor of $m$ and $k=2,\cdots,n-1$. \end{Def}